anthonyc2394/sep11-freedom-project/entries/entry06.md

 Takeaways - what I learned throughout the whole process Thank you
 ```
+I sticked to my plan and made a 10 slide presentation.

 At the SEP Expo, I felt more nervous because although I wasn't getting graded, I was being judged by my work and by my presentation and that made me nervous.